-General Public: The general public is a stakeholder because they will be interacting with refugees and share energy resources for cooking.
+General Public: The general public is a stakeholder because they will be the end-users of the ethanol powered stoves.

 Academia: Higher learning institutions are considered stakeholders because of relevant data and information they might possess regarding the region that the developer may not be aware of.